andypiper/andypiper/my-badges/polite-coder.md

 - <a href="https://github.com/BnMcG/HomeAssistant-RoboVac/issues/14">#14</a>: Several errors in the logs for HA 0.113.1
 - <a href="https://github.com/w00000dy/WLED-GUI/issues/10">#10</a>: Consistent WLED Helper crash on reboot / autostart
 - <a href="https://github.com/AnaviTechnology/anavi-thermometer-sw/issues/47">#47</a>: Migrate to LittleFS for ESP8266
-- <a href="https://github.com/makeronicc/makeroni/issues/2">#2</a>: Needs CONTRIBUTORS & CODE-OF-CONDUCT
+- <a href="https://github.com/codebugtools/CodeBugConnect/issues/4">#4</a>: REPL info links are inaccurate

  And many more...